pagkly/Zed/Investopedia4/Inside the Times-Revenue Method.md

 The times-revenue method is used to determine a range of values for a business.
 The figure is based on actual [[revenues]](https://www.investopedia.com/terms/r/revenue.asp) over a certain period of time (for example, the previous fiscal year), and a multiplier provides a range that can be used as a starting point for negotiations.
 In effect, the times-revenue method attempts to value a business by valuing its stream of sales cash flows.

 Depending on the period for which the revenue is considered or on the method of revenue measurement employed, the value of the multiple can vary.
-Some analysts use the revenue or sales recorded on proforma financial statements as actual sales or a forecast of what future sales will be.
+Some analysts use the revenue or sales recorded on proforma financial statements as actual sales or a forecast of what future sales [[Will|will]] be.
 The multiplier used in business valuation depends on the industry.

 Small business valuation often involves finding the absolute lowest price someone would pay for the business, known as the "floor," often the [[liquidation value]](https://www.investopedia.com/terms/l/liquidation-value.asp) of the business' assets, and then determining a ceiling that someone might pay, such as a multiple of current revenues.
 Once the floor and ceiling have been calculated, the business owner can determine the value, or what someone may be willing to pay to acquire the business.
 The value of the multiple used for evaluating the company’s value using the times-revenue method is influenced by a number of factors including the macroeconomic environment, industry conditions, etc.